A Rather Weak 'Attempt' To Defend

 No one doubts that bonds will have to be broken and then re-formed, but is that

-an addition of energy to the molecule?
+an addition of energy to the molecules in question?
 Vogelman is silent on this issue.
 Here is

 how I made this point in Essay Seven